ast0414/semit/docs/index.md

 We use an alternating training procedure to solve this.
 Specifically, we first update $$D_1$$ and $$D_2$$ by applying a (stochastic) gradient **_ascent_** step while the parameters of the other modules are fixed.
 Then, $$E_1, E_2, G_1,$$ and $$G_2$$ are updated with a gradient **_descent_** step while $$D_1$$ and $$D_2$$ are fixed.

 # Experiments
-We conducted experiments to answer the following questions:
+We conducted various experiments to answer the following questions:
 * Is our translator model able to translate images to the target domain?
 * Are the translated images can be classified correctly by the target domain classifier model?
 * Is the shared latent space actually meaningful?

+All experiments are done with Python 3.7 with several packages including PyTorch and TensorFlow.
+All source codes are available at [our project GitHub repository](https://github.com/ast0414/semit).

 ## Setup
 ### Dataset Preparation